-Overall defense procedures
+- Overall defense procedures

 - Deadlines

 - Formatting

 - Submitting to ProQuest

 Dissertation defenses are public and must be held during business hours on days that the university is open for business.
 There are some blackout days when no defenses can be held, thus students should use the defense scheduling link in the "My Programs" box in MyASU under the defense tab to make sure the day they want is available.
-Generally, a room should be reserved for 2 hours (maybe 3 so there is half an hour on either end for set up/break down).

 The front office staff can help reserve a room by phone 480-965-6215 or shesc.grad@asu.edu and acquire any necessary equipment.
-Once the time/date/location of a defense is known, the student must use the defense scheduling link in MyASU to schedule their defense with the Graduate College.
+Once the time/date/location of the student's defense is known, they must email that information to the communications program coordinator and the Graduate Student Advisor and include:

+- Dissertation title

+- Student's name

-Students must email their defense information (time/date/location) to the program coordinator and the Graduate Student Advisor along with a list of their committee members' names and roles (i.e., chair, co-chair, committee member), the dissertation title, and a one-page abstract.
+- List of the committee members names and roles (i.e., chair, co-chair, committee member)

+- Date, time, and location of the defense

+- One-paragraph abstract.

 This information should be sent two weeks before the defense so that an announcement can run in the weekly Graduate and Faculty Digests.
 A student's committee will receive a docu-sign form 7 days prior to the scheduled date.
 It is strongly encouraged to remind committee members to sign the document.